dmmishchenko/dmmishchenko.github.io/src/content/blog/your-first-generic-component.md

 heroImage: "/blog-placeholder-3.jpg"
 ---

+> **TL;DR:** Building generic components in Angular requires careful consideration of trade-offs.
+This guide covers when to build them, how to design them effectively, and best practices for implementation, testing, and maintenance.

+## Prerequisites

+To get the most out of this article, you should have:
+- Basic understanding of Angular components and services
+- Familiarity with TypeScript generics
+- Experience building simple Angular applications

 ## Introduction

 Building generic, reusable components in Angular can be both rewarding and challenging.
 While they promise to reduce duplication and standardize interfaces across your application, they also come with significant complexity and maintenance considerations.
 This guide will help you decide whether creating a generic component is right for your situation, and if so, how to approach it effectively.
 We'll explore best practices, common pitfalls, and technical considerations to ensure your component serves its users well.